 For nearly two years, having dinner with my youngest kid looked something like this:

-We'd set a plate filled with a variety of nutritious foods in front of her.
-She'd refuse.
-We'd prod.
-"You have to eat your dinner."
-She'd fuss.
-She'd nibble on a roll but refuse to touch her roasted veggies.
-We'd barter.
-"If you eat three bites of carrots, you can have more bread."
-She'd negotiate.
-"Ketchup!"
-We'd raise our hopes.
-"OK, you can have some with your chicken!
-Don't just dip your fingers into the ketchup, OK?"
-She'd stall.
-We'd grab her tiny fork and attempt the aeroplane maneuver.
-She'd swat our hand away.
-We'd lose our cool.
+We’d set a plate filled with a variety of nutritious foods in front of her.
+She’d refuse.
+We’d prod.
+“You have to eat your dinner.”
+She’d fuss.
+She’d nibble on a roll but refuse to touch her roasted veggies.
+We’d barter.
+“If you eat three bites of carrots, you can have more bread.”
+She’d negotiate.
+“Ketchup!”
+We’d raise our hopes.
+“OK, you can have some with your chicken!
+But don’t just dip your fingers into the ketchup, OK?”
+She’d stall.
+We’d grab her tiny fork and attempt the airplane-coming-in-for-a-landing maneuver.
+She’d swat our hand away.
+Food would splatter.
+We’d lose our cool.

 It was the same every evening, and it got to the point that I dreaded dinnertime and felt defeated before I even started cooking.

 I commiserated with friends, most of whom shared my sentiments: that dinner was a never-ending power struggle with our toddlers, and yet no one was winning.
 Or, at least, it definitely wasn’t us parents.

 Dinner was a never-ending power struggle with our toddler, and yet no one was winning.
 Or, at least, it definitely wasn’t us.

 One friend, however, must have made a mental note of what I’d said, because the next time I saw her, she handed me an old book, How to Get Your Kid to Eat by Ellyn Satter.
 It was written in the ’80s and had a hokey picture of a boy side-eyeing a floret of broccoli on the cover, and I let it sit on my nightstand for weeks before I gave it a shot.
 Just 14 pages in, I landed on a simple discovery that changed my entire way of thinking about feeding my kid.